tadaspaplauskas/daily-workout/README.md

 # Daily Workout

-A simple workout generator for when you're travelling, have little time, or just want something different to do.
+A simple workout generator for when you're travelling, have little time, or just wanna try something different.

 Workouts are structured in circuits of lower body/push/pull/core exercises for 5 to 30 minutes.
 Do as many repetitions as you can for each exercise before moving on.